hi-ogawa/VideoWithSubtitle/README.md

 - Keep what TV shows are watched on the server side (this could be the reason to use Ruby on Rails).
 - A bad thing is you need to scroll subtitle while watching.
 So I'm thinking how to automatically scroll it in a convenient way (but, maybe it seems like impossible to implement).

-## Credits, Acknowledgements
+## Credits

-I must give acknowledgements to these two websites.
+I must give credits to these two amazing websites.

 - [Springfield!
 Springfield!](http://www.springfieldspringfield.co.uk),
 - [Tvonline](http://www.tvonline.tw).